What is plastic injection molding and how does it work?

 Plastic injection molding is the most widely used components manufacturing process for a variety of reasons, including:

-- Efficiency: once the process has been set up and tested, injection molding machines can produce thousands of items per hour.
+- Efficiency: once the process has been set up and tested, injection molding machines can meet high volume production.
 Using electric injection molding machines also makes the process relatively energy efficient.

-- Consistency: if the process parameters are tightly controlled, the injection molding process can produce thousands of components quickly at a consistent quality.
+- Consistency: if the process parameters are tightly controlled, the injection molding process can produce thousands of plastic parts quickly at a consistent quality.

-- Cost-effectiveness: once the mold (which is the most expensive element) has been built, the cost of production per component is relatively low, particularly if created in high numbers.
+- Cost-effectiveness: once the mold (which is the most expensive element) has been built, the cost of production per component is relatively low, particularly if created in high volumes for mass production.

 - Quality: whether manufacturers are looking for strong, tensile or highly detailed components, the injection molding process is able to produce them at a high quality repeatedly.

-This cost-effectiveness, efficiency and component quality are just some of the reasons why many industries choose to use injection molded parts for their products.
+This cost-effectiveness, efficient production time and component quality are just some of the reasons why many industries choose to use injection molded parts for their products.

-Although on the face of it, the injection molding process may seem simple, there are many parameters which need to be tightly controlled to ensure the overall quality of the plastic components produced.
+The injection molding cycle includes many parameters which need to be tightly controlled to ensure the overall quality of the plastic components produced.
 Understanding the process and parameters in some depth will help manufacturers to identify plastic components producers who can provide the quality and consistency they need.

 Step 1: selecting the right thermoplastic and mold